chrisfrank/rack-reducer/README.md

 ```

 The mixin style requires less boilerplate, and is stylistically Railsier.
-The functional style is more flexible.
-Both styles are supported, tested, and
+The functional style is more flexible, and keeps your filtering logic in one
-handle requests identically.
+place.
+Both styles are supported, tested, and handle requests identically.

 In the examples above:

 ```ruby
 # GET /artists returns all artists, e.g.